mgsium/mgsium/README.md

 ---

 <p align="center">
-  I'm a Third Year Computer Science Student at The University of Warwick.
+  I'm a Masters Student at The University of Oxford.
 For more about me, follow the links above!
 </p>

 <!--